bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/4_r_session_management.md

 [R Projects](https://support.rstudio.com/hc/en-us/articles/200526207){: .btn .btn-green target="blank"}

-**R Projects** are an RStudio convenience that enables you to easily manage working directories, workspaces, and associated files for any R project.
+**R Projects**{: .text-green-200} are an RStudio convenience that enables you to easily manage working directories, workspaces, and associated files for any R project.

 Projects provide a super easy way to collect all of your files and data associated with a particular project in one place.
 You can use the Projects menu in the top right-hand corner of RStudio to create, save, and select R Projects.

 Whenever a Project is opened, the working directory is automatically set to the location of the project folder, the workspace is loaded, and any scripts or data files are available.
-You should see all of these in the Files menu, along with the **.Rproj** file.
+You should see all of these in the Files menu, along with the **.Rproj**{: .text-green-200} file.
 If you click on the .Rproj icon in the Files menu, a new window will pop up that displays all the configuration options for the project.

 **It is highly recommended to use R Projects for all of your work.**{: .text-green-200}